Originally Posted: May 3, 2017

 It can be hard to decide which colleges to visit in person, but hopefully these tips help!
 Visiting colleges in person and taking part in tours or information sessions is a great way to get a feel for their vibes and really imagine if you could see yourself living there for four years.
 Plus, buying cute gear from their bookstore doesn’t hurt.

-So, CollegeXpressers: how did you decide which colleges to visit in person?
-Leave your tips (or your questions for us!) in the comments.
+CollegeXpressers: how did you decide which colleges to visit in person?
+Let us know by tweeting at us @CollegeXpress.